mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

  The array task ID (`$SLURM_ARRAY_TASK_ID`) and total number of tasks in the array (`$SLURM_ARRAY_TASK_COUNT`) are used to calculate the global index.
 Use the global index as the input parameter for the program.

+!!!
+"Best-case scenario"
     **This approach is useful for submitting a large number of short run time programs beyond the per-user job limit.**

 ## Parallel execution